 Top Things to Do in New Orleans

-New Orleans is a hub of entertainment, fun attractions, and iconic sites.
-To fully immerse yourself in the fantastic energy and vibe of the city, here are the top 10 things that should be on your NOLA bucket-list.
+The Big Easy is a hub of entertainment, fun attractions, and iconic sites.
+To fully immerse yourself in the fantastic energy and vibe, we’ve listed our top picks for things to do in New Orleans.

-The French Quarter is the heart and soul of New Orleans.
-It’s famous for its jazz clubs, Cajun eateries, cocktail bars, vibrant nightlife, and much more!
-This area of the city is teeming with tourists almost all the hours of the day.
+The French Quarter is the heart and soul of the city.
+It’s a hotspot for New Orleans jazz clubs, Cajun eateries, a vibrant nightlife, and much more!

 It’s New Orleans’s oldest neighborhood, filled with many of the city’s most iconic attractions.
-The St. Louis Cathedral, Jackson Square, French Market, and the Mississippi River can all be found inside this lively square.
+The St. Louis Cathedral, Jackson Square, French Market, and the Mississippi River can all be found within the area.